vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![In the Microsoft Power BI Setup wizard, on the Destination Folder page, the Next button is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image116.png)

-8. Make sure the Create a desktop shortcut box is checked, and select **Install**.
+8. Make sure the Create a desktop shortcut box is checked, and select **Install**

     ![On the Ready to install page, the Create desktop shortcut check box is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image117.png)